 3ZZZ goes into all the news and upcoming games for the Men’s and Women’s 2023 NPL Victoria season.

-On Saturday evening 3ZZZ was present to broadcast the match between South Melbourne and Green Gully at Lakeside Stadium.
+On Monday night, 3ZZZ was present to broadcast the match between reigning Premiers, the South Melbourne Football Club, and old rivals Melbourne Knights, at the beautiful Lakeside Stadium.